seedstack/batch-monitoring-addon/index.md

 description: "Provides self-monitoring Web UI for applications."
 zones:
     - Addons
+tags:
+    - monitoring
 menu:
     MonitoringAddon:
         weight: 10
 ---

-The SeedStack monitoring add-on provides modules exposing API which report the monitoring status of your application:
+The SeedStack monitoring add-on provides modules exposing API which report the monitoring status of your application to Web clients.<!--more-->

+The following modules are available:

 * [Batch monitoring module]({{< ref "batch.md" >}}) which reports upon the status of Spring Batch jobs.
 * MQTT monitoring module which reports upon the status of MQTT connections.